anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     *   Integrated the "Add New Property Manager" form in `src/components/Admin/PropertyManagerManagement.tsx` to interact with the `createPropertyManager` Cloud Function.
 *   **Deployment Configuration Updated:** Modified `apphosting.yaml` to include `build` and `release` configurations for Firebase App Hosting, ensuring correct deployment of the Vite application.
 *   **Resolved Firebase Admin SDK Initialization Error:** Changed `import * as admin from 'firebase-admin';` to `import admin from 'firebase-admin';` in `functions/src/index.ts` to resolve `TypeError: admin.initializeApp is not a function` during Firebase Functions deployment in an ES module environment.
+*   **Removed Token Refresh Mechanism from `processSignUp` (2025-05-23):**
+    *   Modified `functions/src/index.ts` to completely remove any explicit server-side mechanism (previously Firestore-based `userTokenRefreshFlags`, and before that Realtime Database) for signaling client-side token refresh after custom claims are set in the `processSignUp` function.
+    *   Removed the `userTokenRefreshFlags` collection rules from `firestore.rules`.
+    *   This simplifies the `processSignUp` function.
+The client will rely on its own logic (e.g., periodic refresh, refresh on specific actions, or manual refresh by user) to get updated tokens with new claims.

 ## 3. Next Steps